Well Person Clinics

 These are organised by the practice nurses and the health care assistant.
 Services include blood pressure checks, urine testing, immunisation status, dietary advice, blood test if indicated, smoking counselling and, for women, cervical smears and breast checking advice.
 Please telephone the surgery for an appointment.

-All three doctors undertake antenatal care and will see patients at any of their routine surgery sessions.
+All of our doctors undertake antenatal care and will see patients at any of their routine surgery sessions.
 The community midwife is now based at Latchmere, Family Centre at Latchmere School (Health Suite), Latchmere Road, KT2 5T.
 Clinics are held every Friday from 9.30am with antenatal care from 1.00pm.

 Sexual Health Services